NBC Insider Exclusive

 RELATED: Olympian Allyson Felix Announces the Birth of Her 2nd Child — and Reveals His Name

-Here’s a look at the players who could make the final roster tasked with representing the U.S. in Paris:
+Here’s a look at the players who Hayes has chosen to represent the U.S. in Paris:

 Goalkeepers